sustainability

 Transition Risk

-Policies and Regulations Carbon tax implementation / Increase in carbon tax rate Increased burden from carbon tax Long term Medium - Implementing renewable energy
+Policies and Regulations Carbon tax implementation / Increase in carbon tax rate - Increased burden from carbon tax Medium to long term Medium - Implementing renewable energy

-Rising costs for raw materials due to carbon tax implementation Medium to long term Medium - Purchasing low carbon materials and parts
+- Rising costs for raw materials due to carbon tax implementation Medium to long term Major - Purchasing low carbon materials and parts

 - Developing new low-carbon materials through collaboration with suppliers

-Popularization of renewable energy Increased costs for electricity due to rising short-term power generation costs Short to medium term Medium - Construction of solar power stations at internal/external sites, and formulating/implementing introduction plans
+Popularization of renewable energy - Increased costs for electricity due to rising short-term power generation costs Short to medium term Medium - Construction of solar power stations at on-site/off-site, and formulating/implementing introduction plans

 - Working to achieve longer product life